In my previous blog I talked about the reasons why you should ditch your isp router in this blog we will cover how to ditch your isp router.

 The other method DHCP is usually more straight forward and just requires you setting your routers WAN mode to DHCP/Dynamic.

-On some FTTP networks like City Fibre you may need to also set a VLAN ID for both PPPoE and DHCP agai your ISP’s should provide this info or a quick google of <ispname> use own router will usually point you in the right direction.
+On some FTTP networks like City Fibre you may need to also set a VLAN ID for both PPPoE and DHCP again your ISP’s should provide this info or a quick google of <ispname> use own router will usually point you in the right direction.

 They use DHCP option 61 with MER authentication which is not supported by all routers so if your with Sky do your research properly to choose a compatible router.